Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 ## Displaying Mokens in Your Project

 Projects can integrate mokens in their project by displaying mokens.
 The metadata for displaying mokens can be found using the https://api.mokens.io API.
+The `tokenURI(uint256 _tokenId)` function uses the https://api.mokens.io API.
+It returns the appropriate URL for the supplied tokenId.

 ## Integrating with Mokens at the Contract Level